 Tantra is rooted in ancient spiritual teachings and body-based practices guiding a seeker to achieve liberation from suffering while embodied.
 Liberation is Union with the Divine; an experience of Oneness and Wholeness with everything.
 This is the freedom that comes from not fighting with reality.
 It is a resting into our inherent Essence-nature of peace and presence.

 Tantra often includes several types of practices: yogic meditation, mantra recitation, rituals, mandalas, and body-based practices like pranayama (breathing) and bandhas (energy “locks”) along with visualization.
 The physical practices strengthen the energetic body so it can channel and contain more positive energy and ultimately, support the expansion of consciousness.
+In traditional Tantra, initiation from a teacher is required.
 Other elements may also be involved.

 Sexual Practices of Tantra:

-In the vast body of Indian Tantrik texts, practices that include working with sexual energy are only mentioned a few times, and there’s only one comment on Tantrik sexual ritual, though it was and is taught more in the Buddhist Tantra of Tibet.
-Sexual practices were considered very advanced and esoteric, required initiation and intense concentration, and were mostly intended as a type of meditation, ultimately transmuting the sexual drive into more spiritual aspirations and sexual energy into higher states of consciousness.
-These practices, exported to the West and called Tantra, are largely focused on prolonging orgasm and expanding ecstasy.
-So they’ve largely been removed from their original context and intention.
+In the immensely vast body of Indian Tantrik texts, practices that include working with sexual energy are only mentioned a few times, and there’s only one comment on Tantrik sexual ritual, though it was and is taught more in the Buddhist Tantra of Tibet.
+Sexual practices were considered very advanced and esoteric, required initiation and intense concentration, and were mostly intended as a type of meditation, ultimately transmuting the sexual drive into more spiritual aspirations and sexual energy into higher states of consciousness.* These practices, exported to the West and called Tantra, are largely focused on prolonging orgasm and expanding ecstasy.
+So they’ve largely been removed from their original context and intention, and often modified by Western teachers.
 Nonetheless, they can offer powerful experiences of sexual healing, a spiritual experience of sexuality, prolonged experiences of bliss, as well as the experience of spiritual union with a partner through co-meditation.

 What’s in a Name?

 While I think it’s fine to draw from original sources and invent new practices, at some point, I think it’s unfitting to use a name that denotes a vast range of ancient practices for something new and much narrower in scope than the original body of work.
-I think it’s misleading and confusing to use the name Tantra for two very different things.
+I think it’s misleading and confusing to use the name Tantra for this new Western scope of practices.
 The same argument has been made for calling what we do in yoga classes by the name of Yoga.
 Most scholars now use the term Modern Postural Yoga to differentiate the yoga that focuses on postures from the vast body of teachings that Yoga encapsulates.
 Fortunately, the term Neo-Tantra is now catching on to define this Tantra focused on transmuting sexual energy into bliss.

 Neo-Tantra that Aligns: